OSchollumQCA/OS170QCA-Assessment2/index.md

 ![Image](ScreenShot2020-04-20at1.58.29pm.png)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because of its interaction with humans.
+Being able to count the reps when you're working out can be a challenge.
+Therefore I'm wanting to make working out easier for people, by creating a similar project.
+The code for this project could be something i look into further.

 ### Related project 2 ###
 *Smart Kickboxing Pad*